-Do you want to work in Canada?
-Before you come to Canada, you must obtain a work permit from the government body Immigration, Refugees, and Citizenship Canada (IRCC).
+If you want to work in Canada you must obtain a work permit from the Immigration, Refugees, and Citizenship Canada (IRCC), a department of the Government of Canada.

 Work permits, depending on their authorization, can allow for full-time or part-time employment.
 You may also be able to apply for permanent residency with a work permit.